 This is a primary factor and affects the policy premiums a lot.
 The younger you are the premiums will be higher.
-Since life insurance policy is paid out when the insured dies, the insurer may want to ensure that this does not happen soon.
+Since the life insurance policy is paid out when the insured dies, the insurer may want to ensure that this does not happen soon.

 As per statistics, women may outlive men so they may be paying fewer premiums towards life insurance for the same face value.
-The higher average life expectancy of women make a huge difference while calculating premiums.
+The higher average life expectancy of women makes a huge difference while calculating premiums.

 Your insurance company may base the calculation of your premiums on your body weight and other health conditions.
 For example, a person with a lean body with no known health problems may pay less than an obese person.
-Even if the person does not have any health problems currently, the obesity may mean that there could be future issues.
+Even if the person does not have any health problems currently, obesity may mean that there could be future issues.
 The ideal ‘healthy weight ratio’ may vary from one insurance company to another.

-This a huge lifestyle factor when your insurance company calculates your premiums.
+This is a huge lifestyle factor when your insurance company calculates your premiums.
 Heart diseases and other forms of serious life-threatening diseases are linked to smoking.
 Hence the insurance company calculates a higher rate of premiums for smokers.
 Some insurance companies also offer a smoking cessation program to encourage quitting smoking.

 Most importantly, any existing medical issues will affect your premiums.
 If you have any health conditions that result in higher premiums could be life-threatening ones.
 The medical conditions that could reduce your overall life span could hike your premiums too.
 The insurance company asks you to fill out a medical questionnaire and they also have access to MIB.
 The MIB (Medical Insurance Bureau) is a database that has your medical history and you may not hide anything since MIB has all records.
 In the market, there are also options for getting a life insurance policy without any medical exam.
-However, these may offer limited coverage amount and may have a host of pre-existing conditions that are exempt from coverage.
+However, these may offer limited coverage amounts and may have a host of pre-existing conditions that are exempt from coverage.